yoachim/PotentialProjects/README.md

 ## Stellar metallicities with LSST + narrow band filters

-Take a bunch of stellar spectra, figure out how well LSST will be able to recover stellar metallicty.
+Take a bunch of stellar spectra, figure out how well LSST will be able to recover stellar metallicity.
 What if we add a narrow-band filter? https://github.com/lsst-sims/sims_narrowband_stellarZ

 ## Astronomer Employment via publication records

 damn, I need to finish this:
 https://github.com/yoachim/AstroHireNetwork

 ## Gemini South Archive of Stellar Spectra